imageio/imageio/docs/reference/userapi.rst

 developers that were migrating to ImageIO V3, which might be useful to know while you are migrating your own code.

-- The old pillow plugin used to `np.squeeze` the image before writing it.
+- The old pillow plugin used to ``np.squeeze`` the image before writing it.
 This has been removed in V3 to match pillows native behavior.
 A trailing axis with dimension 1, e.g., ``(256, 256, 1)`` will now raise an exception. (see `#842
   <https://github.com/imageio/imageio/issues/842>`_)
+- The old pillow plugin featured a kwarg called ``as_gray`` which would convert images to grayscale before returning them.
+This is redundant and has been deprecated in favor of using ``mode="L"``, which matches pillow's native kwarg.